George Chakiris: West Side Story

+After West Side Story

 Chakiris played the lead role in Two and Two Make Six (1962), directed by Freddie Francis.

-Chakiris starred as a doctor in the film Diamond Head (1963), opposite Charlton Heston and Yvette Mimieux.
+He starred as a doctor in the film Diamond Head (1963), opposite Charlton Heston and Yvette Mimieux.

 In the early 1960s, he embarked on a career as a pop singer, resulting in a couple of minor hits.
 In 1960, he recorded a single with producer Joe Meek.
 He would have two charting albums, George-Chakiris and Memories Are Made of This, they would peak at No. 28 and 45 in the US respectively.

-Three-picture deal with Mirisch Brothers

-Chakiris's fee around this time was reported to be $100,000 per movie.
+In May 1962 Chakiris's fee was reported to be $100,000 per movie.
 His first new film for the Mirisches was Flight from Ashiya (1964), shot in Japan with Yul Brynner and Richard Widmark.
 The Mirisches reunited Chakiris with Brynner in Kings of the Sun (1963), an epic about the Mayans, which was a box-office flop.
 Chakiris went to Italy to make Bebo's Girl (1964) with Claudia Cardinale.
 He acted in 633 Squadron (1964), a war movie with Cliff Robertson, the last movie he made for the Mirisches.
 Chakiris later said he made a mistake with his Hollywood films by looking at the "potential" of them instead of the quality of the roles.

 Europe

 Chakiris played a Greek terrorist in Cyprus in a British film, The High Bright Sun (1965), with Dirk Bogarde.
-He went to Italy for The Mona Lisa Has Been Stolen (1965) and France for Is Paris Burning?
-(1966).

-He appeared with Catherine Deneuve and Gene Kelly in Jacques Demy's French musical film The Young Girls of Rochefort (1967).
+He next appeared in several French productions: he co-starred with Brigitte Bardot in The Mona Lisa Has Been Stolen (1965), was part of the ensemble cast of Is Paris Burning?
+(1966) and co-starred with Catherine Deneuve, Françoise Dorléac and Gene Kelly in Jacques Demy's musical film The Young Girls of Rochefort (1967).
 Around this time, his manager cancelled his contract with Capitol Records.

-However, he enjoyed his time in Europe, saying he had time to "experiment and refine my craft."
+However, Chakiris enjoyed his time in Europe, saying he had time to "experiment and refine [his] craft."
 He also performed a nightclub act at Caesars Palace in Las Vegas, his first stage work since West Side Story.
 The show was successful and led to Chakiris receiving an offer to appear with Jose Ferrer in a TV production of Kismet (1967).
 He appeared in The Day the Hot Line Got Hot (1968) in France, and The Big Cube (1969) with Lana Turner in America.
 He made Sharon Vestida de Rojo (Sharon Dressed in Red) (1970) in Spain.

+Filmink argued Chakiris "probably spent too much time in Europe.
+He definitely should have done more musicals – it’s amazing that he became famous in one but didn’t do any apart from Rochefort."